 The photo on the left is of a 9'x16' HD format screen taken from approximately 140' away through the goalposts.

 The projecter is 6000 lumens HD format.
-These photos were taken with the room lights still on.
+This photo was taken with the room lights still on.

 April 29, 2008